bramwelt/CS46X/protocol.md

 Mozilla operates a fallback IdP so that users can use any email address with Persona, even one with a specific domain that isn't an IdP itself.

+This extension to Persona uses, unmodified, the existing infrastructure for IdPs, remote verifiers, and relying parties.

 #Protocol Steps

-There are three distinct steps in the protocol:
+There are two activities performed on top of the Persona protocol:

+*Logging in*
+Logging in consists of five distinct steps.
+We add uploading to the original protocol.
+This is performed without modifications beyond the browser extension.

 1. User Certificate Provisioning
-2. Assertion Generation
+1. Persona Assertion Generation
+1. Privly Assertion Generation (not a part of standard persona protocol)
+1. Uploading to DP (not a part of standard persona protocol)
-3. Assertion Verification
+1. Assertion Verification

+*Adding Keys to local key manager* (not a part of standard persona protocol) This process is for importing trusted keys into a keystore defined inside a browser extension.

+1. RU queries DP for public key
+1. RU queries RV for validity of key returned from DP
+1. RU stores key if verified

-As a prerequisite, the user should have an identity (email address) that they wish to publicly disclose and associate with a PGP public key.
+As a prerequisite, the UU should have an identity (email address) that they wish to publicly disclose and associate with a PGP public key.
 The protocol does not require that IdP-backed identities are SMTP-routable, but it does require that identities follow the user@domain format.

 ##User Certificate Provisioning

-In order to upload their identity and public key to the directory, a user must be able to prove ownership of their preferred email address.
+In order to upload their identity assertion and public key to the DP, a user must be able to prove ownership of their preferred email address.
 The foundation of this proof is a cryptographically signed certificate from an IdP certifying the connection between a browser's user and a given identity within the IdP's domain.

 Because Persona uses standard public key cryptography techniques, the user certificate is signed by the IdP's private key and contains:

 *  The user's email address.
 *  The time that the certificate was issued.
 *  The time that the certificate expires.
 *  The IdP's domain name.
 *  The user's Persona public key.